 - Momentum bull flag strategy

-Before we break down day trading strategies, it’s really important to know the brutal truth about becoming a day trader: It’s HARD!
+Before we break down day trading strategies that work, it’s really important to know the brutal truth about becoming a day trader: It’s HARD!
 Learning how to trade penny stocks will become one of the hardest undertakings of your life.

 If you want to become successful, one of the most important things to remember is that proper risk management strategies will be the key to your success.
 Ideally, you want to have at least a 2:1 profit/loss ratio.
 Never risk more than you can potentially make!